kushal-s0/communitynew/README.md

 <br>
 # tasks
 <br>
-Sagar - faculty profile, non-participating to core members by faculty --done
+Sagar - committee preferences for faculty
 <br>
 Aditya - improving the CSS of committees and clubs
 <br>